Medureka/Chirayu/README.md

 # Chirayu
-Virtual Doctor For Your Simplifying the Lives of Every Stakeholder in Medical Domain
+Virtual Doctor For Simplifying the Lives of Every Stakeholder in Medical Domain